 In the event that an internal review cannot be completed within 28 calendar days, you (if you are the applicant who requested the review) will be contacted to discuss whether you prefer the internal review to continue on the basis that you are prepared to provide an extension of time.
 If you do not wish to provide a time extension, and in the circumstances the internal review cannot be completed within 28 days, then the internal review officer must consider the original decision to be the internal review decision.

 More than one extension may be necessary based on various factors including complexity and whether site inspections and testing are required.

 How to apply for an internal review

-An internal review application should be made within 28 calendar days after the applicant is given notice of the original decision or otherwise becomes aware of the decision to which the application relates.
+Applications for internal review must be lodged with the Commission within 28 calendar days after the applicant is given notice of the original decision or otherwise becomes aware of the decision to which the application relates.
 There is no particular application form for an internal review except that they must be in writing.
 See below for options.

 Please head your application with 'ATTENTION: INTERNAL REVIEW UNIT'.
 Your application should contain the following information:

 - What decision you would like to have reviewed (including the original case reference number, usually at the top right hand side of the decision letter you received)